Drive Sales With B2B Marketing Webinars That Stand Out

 4. Invite a customer or industry guru to be the main speaker.

 - Use an interview format to ask the speaker questions for 15 minutes, on topics you know are on people’s minds.
 Then open it up for listeners to ask questions for 20 minutes or so.
 This format minimizes the time spent on designing a formal presentation, and it helps you target the content to business problems and pain points common to multiple people in your category.

-The point is: It’s noisy out there and while webinars can be a valuable part of the B2B marketing mix, many companies deliver a me-too message and format.
+The point is: It’s noisy out there and while webinars and podcasts can be a valuable part of the B2B marketing mix, many companies deliver a me-too message and format.
 Think about how to make yours engaging and interesting so that they get noticed and gain traction.

-View the Video version of this post
+Video version of this post